bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Once again, I display the output.
 Now the percentages display the background colors as indicated.

-What\'s important to note here is that as you change the size of the web page, the flex adjusts itself while the label remains unchanged.
+What&apos;s important to note here is that as you change the size of the web page, the flex adjusts itself while the label remains unchanged.

 ![](images2/media/image122.png){width="6.333333333333333in"